kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌱 **What Was Worked On**

 - **Projects**
-	1. **Recherche pour une plateforme d'innovation mondiale**: 'For the eight week running' ; In order to earn what would cover Futtech's costs of operation, I submitted 31 entries (worldwide, monetizable, novel ideas having emerged over the last 12 months).
+	1. **Recherche pour une plateforme d'innovation mondiale**: 'For the nineth week running' ; In order to earn what would cover Futtech's costs of operation, I submitted 31 entries (worldwide, monetizable, novel ideas having emerged over the last 12 months).
 	2. **Futtech Debugging**: Having deployed Futtech, and attempted to go through the User Journey, I have found myself recalibrating everything and resolving issues that obstruct the journey, with this week's efforts aimed at the User Login (after successfully handling User Registration).
 	3. **Researcher's Notebook**: Having noticed the amount of exposure I get, via my research assistant role in the previously mentioned job, I ensured to fuel my [Researcher's Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I extract knowledge from the world's ingenuity.